KelvenH/Guitar-Vault/README.md

 ## Coding Support
 - CI template : https://github.com/Code-Institute-Org/gitpod-full-template
-- Boutique Ado (CI Django walkthrough) : large parts of the project especially struture (django models and views) were based on this exercise.
+- Boutique Ado (CI Django walkthrough) : large parts of the project especially structure (django models and views) were based on this exercise.
 - Net Ninja (YouTube channel https://www.youtube.com/playlist?list=PL4cUxeGkcC9ib4HsrXEYpQnTOTZE1x0uc) : additional guidance on django structures
-- Tutor Support (Sean and Igor) : aided with a couple of challenges I struggled to solve (both were due to incorrect referrencing of elements in models)
+- Tutor Support (Sean and Igor) : aided with a couple of challenges I struggled to solve (both were due to incorrect referencing of elements in models)
 - Slack : primarily when encountering django obstacles
-- StackOverflow : point of referrence for number of coding queries
+- StackOverflow : point of reference for number of coding queries
 - https://css-tricks.com/how-to-do-knockout-text/ : logo text font mask
 - https://svgontheweb.com/ : guidance on creation and styling of SVGS (referred to for add / remove guitar icons).
 - https://docs.djangoproject.com/en/3.2/ : django documentation